munificent/game-programming-patterns/book/observer.markdown

 <aside name="remove">

 Removing a node from a linked list usually requires a bit of ugly special case handling for removing the very first node, like you see here.
-If you're comfortable with pointer shenanigans, there's a more elegant solution using a pointer to a pointer to a node.
+There's a more elegant solution using a pointer to a pointer.
 Consider it an exercise for the reader.

 </aside>

 Because we have a singly linked list, we have to walk it to find the observer we're removing.
 We'd have to do the same thing if we were using a regular array for that matter.
-If we use a *doubly* linked list, where each observer has a pointer to both the observer after it and before it in the list, we can remove an observer in constant time.
+If we use a *doubly* linked list, where each observer has a pointer to both the observer after it and before it, we can remove an observer in constant time.
 If this were real code, I'd do that.
-In my experience, I find doubly linked lists almost always more useful thank singly linked ones.

-The only thing left for us to do is implement sending a notification.
+The only thing left to do is sending a notification.
 That's as simple as walking the list:

 ^code linked-notify

 Not too bad, right?
-A subject can have as many observers as it wants, without doing a bit of memory management.
+A subject can have as many observers as it wants, without a single whiff of dynamic memory.
 Registering and unregistering is as fast as it was with a simple array.
 There's only two quibbles with this.
 The first is that walking a linked list means skipping around in memory more.
 That can cause <span name="cache">cache misses</span>, which harm your performance.
 In hot code paths, that may be unacceptable.

 <aside name="cache">